gabrielfreitas-azr/gabrielfreitas-azr/README.md

+## About me
-- 👋 Hi, I’m @gabrielfreitas-azr I’m interested in physics, bioinformatics, neuroscience and all that mixed,
+- 👋 Hi, I’m @gabrielfreitas-azr I’m interested in theoretical physics and mathematical models, applied in computational neuroscience,
 - 🧬 I’m currently learning physical and biomolecular sciences,
 - 👨‍💻 The best way to find me is on discord: Space Cowboy#9665.